Deportivo Riestra: Current events

 The team had some remarkable matches in their Primera B Nacional debut, including victories against the top three teams in the competition: Aldosivi, Almagro and San Martín.
 Despite their campaign, that would have had the team qualified to the Reducido, Riestra ended the season in the relegation zone due to the 10-point deduction related to previous season incidents.
 The club made an appeal at the Court of Arbitration for Sports, which agreed to take the case, an unprecedented event in Argentine football.
-After a negative decision from the Court, Riestra was relegated back to Primera B for the next season.
+After a negative decision from the Court, Riestra was relegated back to Primera B Metropolitana for the next season.

-Riestra kept the roster mostly unchanged back in Primera B, completing a 17-match undefeated strike that made them lead the tournament.
+Riestra kept the roster mostly unchanged back in the third division, completing a 17-match undefeated strike that made them lead the tournament.
 However, 4 defeats in a row took them down to the sixth position.
 After a change in management and the return of Jonathan Herrera back from loan, the Nueva Pompeya squad would complete another set of 11 matches without losses, including two victories against derby rivals Sacachispas.
 The Blanquinegros clinched a spot in the next Primera B Nacional season after finishing fourth in the league.
 Riestra's Gonzalo Bravo was the top goalscorer of the tournament, with 20 goals in the season.

+Back to second division, Riestra reached the fourth position in Zone B of the 2019–20 season when the tournament was cancelled due to the COVID-19 pandemic in Argentina.
+A reduced 2020 season was played when football tournaments resumed, with Riestra defeating Temperley and Deportivo Morón in the knockout rounds before losing to Platense in the quarterfinals.
+The following season the Blanquinegro side wouldn't meet success, finishing 15th out of 17 teams in Zone A. Riestra improved their performance in the 2022 season, reaching the 11th spot, though they were knocked out early in the Reducido against Estudiantes (Río Cuarto).

+The 2023 Primera Nacional tournament started with Riestra struggling to reach top positions, which led to coach Cristian Fabbiani being replaced.
+After mid-season player transfers, Walter Acuña returned for a second spell at the club, while goalkeeper Ignacio Arce and defender Nahuel Iribarren signed to improve the squad.
+The Blanquinegros then started to hike positions in Zone B, and after hiring Matías Módolo as coach Riestra qualified for the Torneo Reducido.
+After an undefeated spell knocking out San Martín de Tucumán, Quilmes and Almirante Brown, Deportivo Riestra achieved an unprecedented promotion to Primera División for the first time in history from next season after defeating Deportivo Maipú in the final.